ajayvohra2005/gen-ai-inference-testing/README.md

     ./compose-triton-vllm-neuronx.sh up

 On `trn1.32xlarge`, this starts 4 instances of Triton Inference Server, listening on ports 8000, 8010, 8020 and 8030.
-You may want to use an AWS Application Load Balancer in front of it if you want a single endpoint.
+There is an nginx load balancer running on port 8080 in front of the Triton Server instances.

 To test: